All Episodes

 He didn't go after Juilliams.

-Mitt Romney hasn't yet made the case for lower flatter tax rates as a boon to economic growth.
+Mitt.
+Romney hasn't yet made the case for lower, flatter tax rates as a boon to economic growth, but maybe he'll be inspired by the power of his own example.

-South Carolina yesterday, the former Massachusetts governor said his effective tax rates probably closer to the 15% rate than anything.
+South Carolina yesterday, the former Massachusetts governor said his effective tax rate's probably closer to the 15% rate than anything.

 Let the mayhem begin.

-Romney said this week that he'd release his 2011 tax return in April, at which point you can expect team Obama to howl like Occupy Wall Streeters.
+Romney said this week that he'd release his 2011 tax return in April, at which point you can expect Tim Obama to howl like Occupy Wall Streeters, demand that people like Romney pay higher tax rates.

 Rather than play his usual defense by saying he doesn't favor cutting taxes on anybody making more than 200 grand, Romney could use the opportunity to make the moral and practical case for lower rates and fewer loopholes for everybody.

-He might start with a tutorial on tax policy, using his own return as exhibit A. It's likely that he enjoys this low rate because most of his income is derived from investments, which are taxed at 15% for individuals.
+It's likely that he enjoys this low rate because most of his income is derived from investments, which are taxed at 15% for individuals.

 After, and this is crucial, after they are first taxed at the business level.